Ferrets as Pets: how much do ferrets cost? What is Their Aggressiveness and Life Expectancy?

 The initial costs of spaying or neutering are well worth avoiding the emergency situations that come up when ferrets fight and avoids the smell and behavior problems that come as your new pet matures.
 Most ferrets have better behavior and health when they’re fixed.

 This totals up to be about $474 to start up.
-Before purchasing a ferret make sure you are prepared for the additional costs so you aren’t overwhelmed with the amount of money that goes into purchasing a ferret.
+Before purchasing a ferret make sure you are prepared for the additional costs so you aren’t overwhelmed with the amount of money that goes into purchasing a f

 Ferret Aggression and How to Deal With It